purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 Roughly speaking, an instruction can run on several ports.
 You ask a port to compute the instruction and then have to wait.
 Latency is how many cycles pass till the output is available.
 Throughput is how many cycles pass till you can send another instruction to this port.
 This is the reciprocal of what people *usually* call throughput, so it's sometimes (but not always) called rthroughput.
 :::

-This optimization looks like a no-brainer, but there's a pitfall: SHA-NI is used to optimize the hashing of a single message, so while the instructions use xmm registers, that's just a hardware way of saying "I want lots of integers as inputs to this instruction".
+This optimization looks like a no-brainer, but there is a pitfall: SHA-NI is used to optimize the hashing of a single message, so while the instructions use xmm registers, that is just a hardware way of saying, "I want lots of integers as inputs to this instruction".
 The only way to compute several hashes in parallel is to interleave the instructions that hash different strings, thanks to pipelined execution.

 <aside-inline-here />

-How many hashes should we compute in parallel? [uops.info](https://uops.info/table.html) says `sha256rnds2 (xmm, xmm)` has latency 4 and throughput 2 on Zen, so only two `sha256rnds2`s can be executed in simultaneously.
+How many hashes should we compute in parallel? [uops.info](https://uops.info/table.html) says `sha256rnds2 (xmm, xmm)` has latency 4 and throughput 2 on Zen, so only two `sha256rnds2`s can be executed simultaneously.
 Other instructions, like `sha256msg1`, have different latencies and throughputs, but `sha256rnds2` is likely the bottleneck.
 This means that we should probably run only two SHA-256 chains.

-Let's see how our original code performs on this machine, so that we have some baseline for comparison:
+Let's see how our original code performs on this machine so that we have some baseline for comparison:

 ```shell
 > time RUSTFLAGS="-C target-feature=+avx2" cargo run --bin attempt8 --release